Complications following surgery

 Tendon injury

-Tendons are cord like structures that connect muscles to bone allowing the contraction of the muscle to pull on the tendon and move the bone and joint.
+Tendons are smooth cord like structures that connect a muscle to a bone.
+When a muscles contracts it shortens and pulls on the tendon that is attached to a bone and moves the bone and adjacent joint.
 Tendons can be injured in surgery and this would affect the joint(s) moving.
-Tendons are identified during the operation and protected but very rarely they can be injured.
-Some tendons can rupture spontaneously and this can occur after a wrist fracture treated in a POP, or if a tendon passes over a rough sharp edge of bone or in some diseases such as rheumatoid arthritis.
+Tendons are identified during the operation and protected but very rarely they still can be injured.

 Complex Regional Pain Syndrome (CRPS)

 CRPS can occur after any injury including surgery.
-As its name suggests it is a complex condition with may factors at play.
+As its name suggests it is a complex condition with many factors at play.
 To reduce the risk of it occurring we always recommend to move the hand and fingers as soon as possible after surgery and keep them moving.
 Sometimes fingers and wrists are immobilised after an injury or operation and cannot be moved but all the other joints should be kept moving.

 Instability